For companies to dominate online and boost their fortunes, reaching out to audiences with killer content is vital.

 Quite simply, if there’s no content online, there’s no internet.

-For the average small and medium-sized business, however, trying to get their heads around the concept of content marketing and how to execute such a strategy can be daunting.
+For the average small and medium-sized business, however, trying to get their heads around the concept of content marketing and how to execute such a digital strategy can be daunting.
 After all, it’s one thing to want to have a great content marketing plan for your firm so that you can reach out to vital online audiences and grow your revenues, but it’s something else carrying out the endeavour.
 And it’s not every business that has either the resources or skills to create professional content for their marketing purposes.

 Digital agencies to the rescue